Skip to content

 Athens

-If you want to see one of the most historic and vital parts of Athens, then you have to go to Plaka.
-In the so-called quarter of the gods, you can stroll through the picturesque alleys, buy something or two at an auction, or just sit down in one of the cute cafes and rest your legs.
+If you want to see one of Athens’s most historic and vital parts go to Plaka.
+In the so-called quarter of the gods, you can stroll through the picturesque alleys, buy something or two at an auction, or just sit in one of the cute cafes and rest your legs.

 Plaka is filled with restored townhouses from the 19th century, and the Byzantine chapel of Agios Nikolaos Ragavas is also worth seeing.
-Finish your day after checking out Plaka in a cozy restaurant with a view of the Acropolis overlooking the district and indulge in Greek delicacies.
+After checking out Plaka, finish your day in a cosy restaurant with a view of the Acropolis overlooking the district and indulge in Greek delicacies.

 In Plaka, there are great souvenir stores where you can buy a souvenir for the ones back home.
 In the many boutiques, you can stock up on some new clothes.
 In the evening, it gets crowded in Plaka; locals and tourists come here to enjoy a glass of Greek wine on warm summer evenings.